7even-deV/The-Quest/commits.md

 35. Convert main.py to run.exe using pyinstaller and auto-py-to-exe
 36. Keyboard input interactivity for username creation (class Main)
 37. Design new class for the player item creator (items.py)
+38. Correct background follow with the Player and improve items